GP

 Parameters:

-• x_pred (np.ndarray) – A numpy array of shape (V x D), interpreted as an array of input point positions.
+• x_pred (np.ndarray) – A numpy array of shape (V x D), interpreted as an array of input point positions or a list for GPs on non-Euclidean input spaces.

 • comp_mean (np.ndarray) – Comparison mean vector for KL divergence. len(comp_mean) = len(x_pred)